Sebastix/crypto-dca/README.md

 |Bitcoin|BTC or XBT|
 |Ethereum|ETH|
 |Cardano|ADA|
-Feel free to submit a request for other assets by adding adding a feature request issue: https://github.com/Sebastix/crypto-dca/issues/new/choose
+Feel free to submit a request for other assets by adding a feature request issue: https://github.com/Sebastix/crypto-dca/issues/new/choose

 ## About this software
 The DCA tool is built with flexibility in mind, allowing you to specify your own schedule of buying and withdrawing.
 A few examples that are possible: